 There are so many baked goods to satisfy a sweet tooth in New Zealand and a much lesser known one is this Peanut Brownies recipe which is less like a brownie and more like a solid little cocoa biscuit with peanuts throughout the dough.
+With a moist and chewy texture, these peanut brownies are perfect for any occasion, whether it's a family gathering, a potluck, or a cozy night in.

 Though most of the time you’ll find them in the cookie/biscuit aisle made by a beloved company called Farmbake that is synonymous with so many gatherings, but most frequently was something you'd purchase whilst hanging with friends.
-Have you heard of Peanut Brownie biscuits?

 What really makes these particular peanut brownies so good is that they are both so incredibly like the ones I grew up with in New Zealand, but also like a modern version in that they are less cookie and more brownie cookie, but trust me, these are addictive!